 Objective

-The project objectives were to develop innovative energy conversion technologies fueled with biomass and demonstrate their technical, economic, and environmental feasibility for use on DoD installations, at industrial sites, and in developing countries.
+The project objectives were to develop innovative energy conversion technologies fueled with biomass and demonstrate their technical and economic feasibility for use on DoD installations, at industrial sites, and in developing countries.
 This project will provide the impetus needed for the development of equipment, the design of systems, and the creation of markets.

 Technical Approach